TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

 .. tip::

-    The keys in the argument array of the ViewHelper have no relevance.
+    The keys in the argument array of the Viewhelper have no relevance.
 We recommend to give them numbers like the positions (starting with 1), because it is easily understandable.